vladdsm/docker-r-studio/README.md

 ### Build the image

-`docker login` - to authenticate
-`docker build -t vladdsm/docker-r-studio .`
+* `docker build -t vladdsm/docker-r-studio .` - to build image
+* `docker login` - to authenticate
+* `docker push vladdsm/docker-r-studio` - to push image to docker hub.

 ### Run Container

-#### !! make sure to use your own [strong] passwords
+#### !! make sure to use your own [strong] passwords in case it will work in the server
+#### !! make sure to replace my computer name [vladdsm] with yours

 #### Create dedicated executable file and map specific directory e.g. RunRStudio

-`docker run --rm -p 8787:8787 -e USER=myself -e PASSWORD=guest -v /Users/vladdsm/R_Studio_Shared:/home/myself/r-studio vladdsm/docker-r-studio`
+`docker run --rm -p 8787:8787 -e USER=myself -e PASSWORD=guest -v /Users/vladdsm/R_Studio_Shared:/home/myself/projects vladdsm/docker-r-studio`

+Note: Create all your projects in the mapped local folder: e.g. `/Users/vladdsm/R_Studio_Shared`

 ### Run R studio in the browser

-Type in the browser:

-`http://localhost:8787`, once prompted add your username and password...
+* Access running container with the browser: `http://localhost:8787`, once prompted add your username and password...
+* Create new project inside folder 'projects'.
+* All working projects will be synchronised to the local computer in the folder `/Users/vladdsm/R_Studio_Shared`

 ### Stop Container